tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 The tiny frontend might be able to provide some kind of data loader, but again this might require some hooks in Remix to call them at the right time.

 :::tip
-This could also be solved using [Suspense for data fetching on SSR](https://github.com/reactwg/react-18/discussions/37) in React 18, as a tiny frontend could use its own Suspense boundary to load its data when it's rendered.
+Once again [Suspense for data fetching on SSR](https://github.com/reactwg/react-18/discussions/37) in React 18 could save us here, as a tiny frontend could use its own Suspense boundary to load its data when it's rendered.
 :::